coreos/rpm-ostree/docs/treefile.md

    field supports variable substitution.

- * `variables`: object (`Map<String, value>`), optional: Define new variables which could then be substituted into the value of various fields.
+ * `variables`: object (`Map<String, value>`), optional: Define new variables which could then be substituted into the value of various fields and used in conditional includes described above.
 Supported value types are booleans, numbers, and strings.

    The `releasever` variable is reserved and automatically populated to the same value as the `releasever` key.
 The `basearch` variable is reserved and